Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I save all the wrappers from sticks of butter and keep them in a zipper bag in my freezer.
 When you need to butter a cake pan or casserole dish, just take out a butter wrapper.
 There is usually enough butter left on the wrapper to coat your pan.

 To butter your baking pans easily, and with less mess, use a frozen stick of butter.
 Just unwrap the end of the stick and run it around your pan.
 In a few seconds the stick will become soft enough to deposit just enough grease for your pan.
-Keep a well wrapped stick in the freezer just for this purpose.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.